aleSuglia/PathLSTM/README.md

 # Running PathLSTM

 If copies of all required libraries and models are available in the subdirectories `lib/` and `models/`, respectively, PathLSTM can simply be executed as a standalone application using the script `scripts/parse.sh`.
 These scripts run necessary preprocessing tools on a given input text file (assuming one sentence per line), and apply our state-of-the-art model for identifying and role labeling of semantic predicate-argument structures.
 Starting from the original project a Maven project has been created with all the required dependencies.
-Moreover, an executable JAR can be create using the following command:
+Moreover, an executable JAR can be created using the following command:
 ```
 mvn assembly:single
 ```